Knee Osteoarthritis Treatment — Without Surgery in Knoxville, TN

 Knee Replacement Alternative for Severe Arthritis

 Knee replacement is a remarkable operation when it's the right answer, but it is not the only path for severe knee osteoarthritis.
-Patients in their seventies and eighties who are not ready for major surgery, patients with cardiac or pulmonary comorbidities that elevate surgical risk, and patients who simply want a less invasive option first are exactly the candidates LDRT is designed for.
-Treatment is outpatient, painless, and produces no surgical wound — and it does not affect your eligibility for replacement surgery later if you decide that's the right step.
+For patients seeking an alternative to knee surgery — including those who have been told they need partial or total knee replacement — Low-Dose Radiation Therapy is the most-studied non-surgical option for chronic bone-on-bone arthritis pain.
+Patients in their seventies and eighties who are not ready for major surgery, patients with cardiac or pulmonary comorbidities that elevate surgical risk, and patients who simply want a less invasive alternative to knee surgery first are exactly the candidates LDRT is designed for.
+Treatment is outpatient, painless, and produces no surgical wound — and choosing LDRT as an alternative to knee surgery does not affect your eligibility for replacement surgery later if you decide that's the right step.

 If You're Here, You've Probably Tried Everything